qwangmsk/Melanoma-Detect/README.md

 3. Generate an API key at https://platform.openai.com/api-keys, if you don't have it yet.
 4. Save your key as a global environment variable, OPENAI_API_KEY, so you can access across various applications and scripts on your system without hardcoding it.

-## 1. Evaluating GPT-5 diagnostic performance on two dermoscopic image datasets, ISIC Archive and HAM10K (data & code available at [assessment-on-isic](./assessment-on-isic))
+## 1. Evaluating GPT-5 diagnostic performance on two dermoscopy image datasets, ISIC Archive and HAM10K (data & code available at [assessment-on-isic](./assessment-on-isic))

 ### Data sources
 This project uses two popular datasets, the International Skin Imaging Collaboration (<strong>ISIC</strong>) Archive (https://api.isic-archive.com/images/) and the Human Against Machine with 10,000 training images (<strong>HAM10000</strong> or <strong>HAM10K</strong>) dataset (https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000), to assess GPT-5's performance in melanoma detection.